Tasmania Football Club: Competitive debut and list concessions

-On 5 September 2025, Tasmania was granted a licence to compete in the VFL and VFLW, starting in 2026.
+On 5 September 2025, Tasmania was granted a licence to compete in the Victorian Football League (VFL) and VFL Women's (VFLW), starting in 2026.
 Home games will be played in Hobart and Launceston, with the possibility of also playing games in Penguin.
 Jeromey Webberley was appointed as the club's inaugural VFL coach, while former player Jye Menzie became the club's first player when he was signed on 30 September 2025.